sueswe/wicked-robot/README.md

 wicked-robot
 ============

-Perl Server for Linux &amp; Windows. wdaemon becomes obsolete.
+Perl Server for Linux &amp; Windows for deploying.